nf-core/website/markdown/developers/sync.md

 # Introduction
 To keep all the nf-core pipelines up-to-date with the latest version of the community standards, we have implemented a synchronisation tool.
-This ensures that updates to the community standards are propagated to all the nf-core pipelines.
+This ensures that updates to the community standards are propagated to all nf-core pipelines.

 There are three topics covered in this documentation page: